Gesture recognition: from ADAS to sign language translation

 Hand heart

 Step 2.
-AI Model Training
+AI model training

 We have built an appearance-based AI model to perform the classification of input visual information into 11 classes, as we consider the absence of any hand gesture as the 11th class.
 Only left-frame images captured by IR-camera were taken into account and these so-called depth maps were used to train a custom-build CNN.

 Step 3.
-Real-life Implementation
+Real-life implementation

 The created hand gesture recognition model can analyze both images and video.
 The only difference in the algorithm is the additional post-processing step taken while processing the video stream to smooth out recognition results.
 We achieve it by applying a temporal filter, which in our case is a weighted averaging of the recognition results obtained for successive frames of the video sequence.
 This common technique is often employed to remove noise from video or audio signals and reduce errors.
 See for yourself how we reached an average of 97% hand gesture recognition accuracy on real-world data.